dhuss42/ft_irc/progress.md

 [] test userLimit on Server
 	[] think about implementing a cap for users to Join since the server is not allowed to shutdown [] check for leaks again
+	[] free all channels when server stops
+	[] also Make methods for cleaning up clients and closing sockets and callthem in destructor instead of doing it all in destructor
+[] register on intra
+[] test on Linux
+[] eval Point
+[] clean up
+	[] make some sort of order in files
+	[] look for functions that are not used
+	[] add 42 header everywhere
+	[] method descriptions
+	[] non-member methods like in utils.cpp look up ruling in 42 [] consier what to display during server run (not a lot since std::cout hinders performance) [] test strange printf input with nc -> segfaulted

 ## ====== Day 1 == 25.06 ======